“Good design is all about making other designers feel like idiots because that idea wasn’t theirs.”

 Production designer – want to work in the glamorous world of theatre, film, or television?
 You’ll be in charge of the visual concept for an acting production as part of the art department.

 Graphic Design Jobs in Editorial

-Editorial design – this means you’ll come up for designs for things like newspapers and magazines to get the prefect balance between images and text.
+Editorial design – this means you’ll come up for designs for things like newspapers and magazines to get the perfect balance between images and text.

-Book editorial design – you can specialise even further and just focus on books, which means you’ll design things like book covers and pages to supplementary materials to promote those books.
+Book editorial design – you can specialise even further and just focus on book cover design.
+These designers also work on supplementary materials to promote those titles.